mogensNielsen/psScripts/README.md

 ## Scripts

 ### Fuzzy milestones (fml.ps1)
-Outputs all milestones in the current GitHub repository and lists them in terminal.
+Outputs all milestones in the current GitHub repository and lists them in the terminal.
 User can choose a milestone, with fuzzy search or using arrow keys, and press enter.
 The script then lists all issues in that milestone.

 ### Fuzzy branches (fbr.ps1)
 Outputs all branches (local and remote) in the current GitHub repository and lists them in the terminal.
 User can choose a branch, with fuzzy search or using arrow keys, and press enter.
 The script then performs a `git switch` to the chosen branch.

+### Fuzzy dbt run
+Outputs all .sql files in the `models` folder and lists them in the terminal.
+User can choose a model, with fuzzy search or using arrow keys, and press enter.
+The scripts then performs a `dbt -s run [model name]` with the chosen model.